-The Company's cash and cash equivalents are held in a Canadian financial institution.
+Credit risk is the risk of an unexpected loss if the other party to a financial instrument fails to meet contractual obligations.
+The Company manages this risk as cash and cash equivalents are held in a major Canadian financial institution.
 The Company does not have any asset-backed commercial paper in its cash and cash equivalents.